Mātaatua: Background

-The explorer Hoaki and his brother Taukata had travelled to New Zealand from Hawaiki in the Tutara-kauika, searching for their sister Pourangahua, whom they eventually found at Kirikino in Turanganui.
+The explorer Hoaki and his brother Taukata had travelled to New Zealand from Hawaiki in the Tutara-kauika, searching for their sister Pourangahua, whom they eventually found at Kirikino in Tūranganui.
 Along the way, they visited Tama-ki-hikurangi at Kakahoroa and discovered that the people of New Zealand had no kūmara.
 They returned to Hawaiki in Te Aratāwhao seeking kūmara seeds and bearing the news that the islands were sparsely populated.
 It was decided that the crew of Te Aratāwhao should make the return journey with the seeds on a new canoe, the Mātaatua.
 Hoaki gave the crew the kūmara seeds and instructed them to kill his brother Taukata and offer him as a sacrifice to ensure that the kūmara would grow.

 Mātaatua had been built at the command of Irakewa, a chief in Hawaiki, who had three sons, Tāneatua, Toroa, and Puhi and a daughter, Muriwai.
 All traditions agree that he told the children to claim and settle at the Wairere Falls and Te Ana o Muriwai cave about Whakatane.
 The traditions differ on why he did this.
 According to a Ngāti Awa source reported to Elsdon Best, he had seen the place in a dream.
-According a Ngāti Tūwharetoa account recorded by John Te Herekiekie Grace, Irakewa had previously travelled in New Zealand, married Kiwa and had a son Tāneatua, there.
+According to a Ngāti Tūwharetoa account recorded by John Te Herekiekie Grace, Irakewa had previously travelled in New Zealand, married Kiwa and had a son Tāneatua, there.

 Best says that the canoe was originally named Tuamatua, after an ogress of that name.